bread-and-pepper/django-userena/docs/settings.rst

 Userena settings
 ----------------

-USERENA_VERIFICATION_DAYS
+USERENA_ACTIVATION_DAYS
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``7`` (integer)

-A integer which stands for the amount of days a user has to verify their
+A integer which stands for the amount of days a user has to activate their
 account.
-The user will be deleted when they still haven't verified their
+The user will be deleted when they still haven't activated their
 account after these amount of days by running the ``cleanexpired``
 :ref:`command <commands>`.

-USERENA_VERIFICATION_NOTIFY
+USERENA_ACTIVATION_NOTIFY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``True`` (boolean)

-A boolean that turns on/of the sending of a notification when ``USERENA_VERIFICATION_NOTIFY_DAYS`` away the verification of the user will expire and the user will be deleted.
+A boolean that turns on/of the sending of a notification when ``USERENA_ACTIVATION_NOTIFY_DAYS`` away the activation of the user will expire and the user will be deleted.

-USERENA_VERIFICATION_NOTIFY_DAYS
+USERENA_ACTIVATION_NOTIFY_DAYS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``2`` (integer)